sammaadaniel30/practical2.sama.clemente.io/README.md

 **PROBLEMS DURING THE DEVELOPMENT**

-During the development of the home page (index.html) I faced a problem which consisted in applying the CSS and images on to the HTML file which were in another folder.
+Problem 1: During the development of the home page (index.html) I faced a problem which consisted in applying the CSS and images on to the HTML file which were in another folder.
 At the beggining I thougnt that this was a problem with the GitHub repository and this made me deleted and create another repositoy and start everything from the top.
 At the end I concluded that it was a simple issue that only took 10 seconds to finally fix it.

 **TIMELINE OF DEVELOPMENT**